 Resume Formats vs. Applicant Tracking Systems

-ATS works by compiling all of the resumes from a specific job posting and allowing the recruiter or hiring manager to search by keyword and see a list of the top-ranking candidates.
-Keywords are absolutely essential to making it through ATS.
+The majority of ATS works by compiling all of the resumes from a specific job posting and allowing the recruiter or hiring manager to search by keyword and see a list of the top-ranking candidates.
+Choosing and highlighting the correct job description keywords are absolutely essential to making it through ATS.